thebrianwong/a-day-in-bills-life/README.md

 ##### conf.lua:
 Changes the window title to the name of the game and the window icon to the player icon.
 Also turns on v-sync.

-#### Design Choices (order is based on me looking through the game files, not in development order):
+#### Design Choices on Noteworthy Elements:

 ##### Displayed Speed is a Lie?:
 At first glance, the speed that is displayed in the top left of the game would appear to indicate the speed of the player.
 However, that is not the case as it actually displays the speed of the coins and "Goombas".
 The player has its own speed value that is not displayed.
 These 3 entities shared the same speed when I first started making this game, but after some play testing, I realized that the game would play better if the player was able to move faster than the coins and "Goombas".
 And of course, the background has its own speed because it wouldn't make sense to move as fast as everything in the foreground.

 ##### Taking Scrolling Backgrounds for Granted:
-As is probably evident to most seasoned veterans, this is both my first project and first game.
+As is probably evident to most seasoned coding veterans, this is both my first project and first game.
 One things that most games have that I never really stopped to think about before are scrolling backgrounds.
 This game initially had a static background, but I decided to try implementing a scrolling background to contribute to the game's sense of speed.
 This was one of the harder features to nail down, especially since, now that I think about it, I might have forgotten to make thorough Google searches and made through multiple instances of trial and error.
 This is the rough timeline from start to finish:

 - 1) Background images would be created in a table then drawn to the screen.
 Upon leaving the screen, the image would be deleted from the table and a new image would be added to the table.
 - 2) Instead of removing the image from the table, the image's x-coordinate would instead be changed to be off-screen to the right at 2 times the width of the image, which was the starting point of the right most image. (due to the size of the image, there needed to be 2 rows and 3 columns of the image as a 2 dimensional array).